 We’ve all heard about morning sickness, middle-of-the-night cravings for pickles and ice cream, and mood swings.
 But what about the more unexpected side to expecting?
-Here are five bizarre—but totally normal—symptoms of pregnancy.
+Here are five bizarre pregnancy symptoms that are in fact totally normal.

 PREGNANCY BLUES… LITERALLY